 ● Signal Processors

-An outdoor PA system has signal Processors that alters an instrument or microphone audio signal to improve quality.
+An outdoor PA system has signal Processors that alter an instrument or microphone audio signal to improve quality.
 Limiters, compressors, and equalizers are examples of signal Processors.

 Which of the two types of outdoor PA systems should you use for your event?